Feature #1435

 Note, however, that so far the other response formats (performance table, ARF/RMF) are still separate from the event file, hence at least for those formats we still need to support the “old way”.
 We could however think about converting these “old formats” internally into the response table format, having thus always the possibility to write out the IRF with the events.
 But this is certainly low priority.
 Let’s stick for the moment to the response table case.

-#5 Updated by Mayer Michael about 9 years ago
+#5 Updated by Mayer Michael over 9 years ago

 Thanks for the feedback.